maruel/go-lepton/README.md

 go-lepton
 =========

-Serves images taken on a FLIR Lepton connected to a Raspberry Pi SPI port to over HTTP.
+Streams images taken on a FLIR Lepton connected to a Raspberry Pi SPI port to over via WebSockets via embedded HTTP server.
+It sends the raw data which is then processed as javascript.

 ![See how glass blocks IR](https://raw.github.com/maruel/go-lepton/master/cmd/lepton/static/photo_ir.png)